Do Ahead Potatoes, The Easy Mashed Potato Recipe!

 The story behind this recipe is …

-…… it is about 38 years old and was given to me by Dottie, our Pastor’s wife at our church home in Kansas.
+…… The recipe is about 44 years old and was given to me by Dottie, our Pastor’s wife at our church home in Kansas.

-I am doing something different today by providing the recipe in Dottie’s handwriting as well as the printable recipe below.
+I am doing something different today by providing the mashed potato recipe in Dottie’s handwriting as well as the printable recipe below.

-Enjoy this easy to make-ahead… delicious mashed potato recipe with any of your busy Holiday meals…Easter comes to mind today…or make it a week-day event..
+If this is a first for you, enjoy this easy to make-ahead… delicious mashed potato recipe with any of your busy Holiday meals…..or make it a week-day event.